-To use your Dutch oven on a stovetop, you must consider which materials it is composed of, and how to use them on specific surfaces to protect your food, stovetop, and pot.
+You must also consider which materials the oven is composed of, and how to use them on specific surfaces to protect your food, stovetop, and pot.
 You may use your Dutch oven on electric, gas, induction, glass-topped, and Vitroceramic stovetops.

 If you are keen to start trying out your Dutch oven on top of your stove instead of in your oven, I have formulated some handy tips to get you started.